eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Have distributed systems design experience and integrate multiple systems using enterprise integration patterns and standard methodologies.
 	- You are proficient in coding in Python/Go.
 	- Ability to coach/mentor junior engineers on the team, provide technical direction, perform design/code reviews and champion engineering best practices.
-	- 5+ years of relevant industry experience; Bachelor’s degree in Computer Science, Computer Engineering or equivalent work experience.
+	- 5+ years of relevant industry experience; Bachelor's degree in Computer Science, Computer Engineering or equivalent work experience.
 	- Opportunities to develop and grow as an engineer.
 We are always expanding into new areas, working with open-source projects and contributing back, and exploring new technologies.
 	- A team of incredibly capable and dedicated peers, all the way from engineering to product management and customer support.
 	- Breadth and depth.
-You are interested to work on an area that dynamically scales to meet the needs of Splunk’s cloud offering.
+You are interested to work on an area that dynamically scales to meet the needs of Splunk's cloud offering.
 You want to go deep into optimizing how we automate every manual process and tedious task we encounter.
 	- Growth and mentorship.
 We believe in growing engineers through ownership and leadership opportunities.
 We also believe that mentors help both sides of the equation.
 	- A stable, collaborative, and supportive work environment.
 We work in an open environment, work together to get things done, and adapt to the changing needs for the team.
 We keep it real by being open and honest.
 We are a collaborative team that understands the value in open communication—it's how we interact with our customers.
 	- Balance.
 We don't expect people to work 12 hour days.
 We want you to be successful outside of work too.
 Want to work from home sometimes?
 No problem.
 We trust our colleagues to be responsible with their time and commitment, and believe that balance helps cultivate a positive environment.